A tribute to the life and work of Brian Torode

 According to the burial register Mr Nicholls was buried in the chancel of Nettleton Church in 1727 and there was a Flat Stone with the following inscription:

 ‘Here lyeth the Body of Mr. John Nicholls, of this Parish, who died Oct ye 31st, A.D.
 1727, Aged 73’ (Sir Thomas Phillipps 1822)

 John Gregory was probably the son of the Archdeacon of Gloucester and his wife Elizabeth, and nephew of Abraham Gregory.
 John was at Hempsted from 1678 when at the age of twenty-four-years he succeeded his father as Rector of Hempsted.
-He married Sarah Lysons of Hempsted, who died in 1682 when their son John was born.
-John Gregory occupied Wardle House in College Green, Gloucester, for some years.
+He married Sarah Lysons of Hempsted, whose death occurred in 1682 at the time that their son, John, was born.
+John Gregory seems to have occupied Wardle House in College Green, Gloucester, for some years.

-The witness was probably St John Fabian, gent, who died on 4th June 1731 aged fifty-one-years rather than his father who bore the same name who died on 2nd November 1729 aged eighty-five-years.
+The witness was probably the St John Fabian, gent, who died on 4th June 1731 aged fifty-one-years rather than his father, who bore the s ame name, who had died on 2nd November 1729 aged eighty-five-years.

 On 9th April 1761 John Bethel, husbandman of Nettleton, made his will.
 He appointed his wife Mary as his executrix and left her his furniture, stock of cattle, implements of husbandry, money and goods.
 It was his intention that after her death their children would share his property.
 The children included John, Joseph and Sarah who were to share equally in his property after they had paid their siblings Abraham and Mary Buccle £5 each.

 On 24th November 1761 the Rector, Daniel Mills, signed a note stating that Mary Bethel because of her great age, infirmities, and present sickness was unable to be the executrix and requesting that her son be appointed.